thomasfredericks/raspberrypi-power/README.md

 ## PowerBoost 1000C UPS: Safely halt Raspberry Pi when power supply is interrupted or disconnected

-This solution uses an Adafruit PowerBoost 1000C as a UPS for the Raspberry Pi.
+This solution uses an Adafruit PowerBoost 1000C as a UPS for the Raspberry Pi and the "Halting the Raspberry Pi 3 Script".
 If the supply power is interrupted, the Raspberry Pi halts automatically with battery power.

 ![Raspberry Pi 3 UPS Halt on Power Loss](raspberry_pi_ups_halt_low_battery_bb.png?raw=true "Raspberry Pi 3 UPS Halt on Power Loss")

 ## PowerBoost 1000C UPS: Safely halt Raspberry Pi when battery is low

-This solution uses an Adafruit PowerBoost 1000C as a UPS for the Raspberry Pi.
-If the supply power is interrupted, the Raspberry Pi is powered by the battery and halts automatically.
+This solution uses an Adafruit PowerBoost 1000C as a UPS for the Raspberry Pi and the "Halting the Raspberry Pi 3 Script".
+If the battery's voltage is low, the Raspberry Pi halts automatically.

 ![Raspberry Pi 3 UPS Halt on Low Battery](raspberry_pi_ups_halt_low_battery_bb.png?raw=true "Raspberry Pi 3 UPS Halt on Low Battery")